 Proposition \ref{prop:quillencomp} also allows us to compute power operations in $\E_{\infty}$-ring spectra which receive an $\E_{\infty}$-ring map from $MUP$.
 In particular, using the fact that $H\Z$ carries the additive formal group law, we deduce the following formula for power operations in $H\Z P$.

 \begin{cor} Let $ut\in H\Z P^0(\mathbb{C}P^{\infty})$ be the class coming from the complex orientation.
 Then \end{cor}

 In addition, we will record the following basic lemma about power operations in $H\Z P$: \begin{lem} The following formulas hold: \begin{enumerate} \item Let $X$ be a space and $a,b\in H\Z P^0(X)$.
-Then \item The power operation on $n\in \pi_0(H\Z P) \simeq \Z$ is given by $P^2_{H\Z P}(n) = n^2$. \end{enumerate} \end{lem} \begin{proof} The first statement follows from the first statement of Lemma \ref{lem:powopbasic} by observing that the transfer in $H\Z P$ is just multiplication by $2$.
+Then where $2ab$ refers to its image under the natural map $H\Z P^0(X) \to H\Z P^0(X \times \mathbb{R}P^{\infty})$ induced by projection. \item The power operation on $n\in \pi_0(H\Z P) \simeq \Z$ is given by $P^2_{H\Z P}(n) = n^2$. \end{enumerate} \end{lem} \begin{proof} The first statement follows from the first statement of Lemma \ref{lem:powopbasic} by observing that the transfer in $H\Z P$ is just multiplication by $2$.
 The second statement follows by using $P^2_{H\Z P}(1) =1$ and inducting using the first statement. \end{proof}